htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``HOST_ALIAS`` :index:`HOST_ALIAS`
-    Specifies the fully qualified host name that clients authenticating this daemon with GSI should expect the daemon’s certificate to match.
+    Specifies the fully qualified host name that clients authenticating this daemon with GSI should expect the daemon's certificate to match.
 The alias is advertised to the *condor_collector* as part of the address of the daemon.
-When this is not set, clients validate the daemon’s certificate host name by matching it against DNS A records for the host they are connected to.
+When this is not set, clients validate the daemon's certificate host name by matching it against DNS A records for the host they are connected to.
 See ``GSI_SKIP_HOST_CHECK`` :index:`GSI_SKIP_HOST_CHECK` for ways
     to disable this validation step.